TUDelftGeodesy/ubxlogger/docs/UbxLogger_GL-iNet_Installation_Guide.md

 The script will guide you step by step through the installation process providing sensible defaults.
-When the script finishes the software and executable are installed on the micro SD card, and the user is provided with some guidance on how to preceed with the second part of the installation.
+When the script finishes the software and executable are installed on the micro SD card, and the user is provided with some guidance on how to proceed with the second part of the installation.

 The second part of the installation is done by a separate script that is installed along with the software.
 To run the second part of the install